amingilani/omscs-notes/content/docs/cs6260/module1/index.md

 {{< img src="module1-0005.png" alt="Rectangle" alt="Asymmetric-key Setting Diagram" class="border-0" >}}

-In this setting, only the receiver will hold the secret key \\(skR\\), and everyone will have the public key \\(pkR\\) of the receiver.
+In this setting, only the receiver will hold the secret key $skR$, and everyone will have the public key $pkR$ of the receiver.
 Most importantly, though, so will the sender.
 How everyone gets the public key we will learn later on, but for now let's assume there's a shared trusted directory which lists all party's names and public keys together for anyone to look up.

 This setting is much more difficult than the symmetric-key setting.
 In fact, all of public-key cryptography happened since the late 1970's.
 Even in the 1970's people didn't believe the asymmetric-key setting was possible.
 This setting means that two people can meet in public for the first time, without sharing a secret, and be able to communicate securely.
 The RSA cryptosystem is an example of a public-key cryptographic scheme.